Stephen Shore, EdD

 A current board member of Autism Speaks, the Organization for Autism Research (OAR), American Occupational Therapy (AOTF), president emeritus of the Asperger/Autism Network, and advisory board member of the Autism Society, Dr. Shore also serves on the advisory boards of AANE, and other autism related organizations.

 Financial: Stephen Shore has employment relationships with Adelphi University and New York University.
 He receives a grant from Patient-Centered Outcomes Research Institute.
 Stephen Shore receives royalties as a published author.
-Stephen Shore receives a speaking honorarium from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+He receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Stephen Shore is an adult who is on the autism spectrum.
 He is a member of the Asperger/Autism Network and International Society for Autism Research and serves on the board of directors for Autism Speaks.